 “Then talk plain.
 I do.”

 In this way, Aunt Fay is modelling the telling of truth.

-Next it’s Molly’s turn to have a battle of her own.
+Next it’s Molly’s turn to have a big struggle of her own.
 Chapter 13 (a symbolic number?) describes the conflagration at the high school.
-This is the outer ‘battle’ which symbolises Molly’s internal growth.
+This is the outer ‘big struggle’ which symbolises Molly’s internal growth.
 At the beginning of this chapter she is still keeping her ‘Debbie notebook around’ — though she’s only using the blank pages to keep notes about school, not to write fiction about her mother.
 The pace quickens as Aunt Fay is challenged with the task of getting Tracy Pringle’s mother to call the ambulance, with the ticking-clock of a badly burned child.
 Waiting downstairs, Molly realises that this big house is ‘too empty’.
 It dawns on her that Tracy doesn’t have a father (and that she is therefore not the only ‘stray’).
 The Pringles’ house appeared at first glance to be a warm house but is in fact cold and unwelcoming.

 This is a story about found family, popular in middle grade stories.
 The message is, “You need to start finding your own people, because those you got lumped with by circumstance aren’t necessarily the best people for you.”

 Strays Like Us makes use of the ‘Magical Age Of 12′ principle, in which Molly Moberly is 12 at the beginning of the story, turns 13 partway through it, and this maps exactly with her character arc from ‘naively hopeful’ to ‘realistic and rational’.
 In tandem, Will goes through the masculine version of coming-of-age, growing tall with a thicker neck and bigger muscles, especially after he loses his father and his grandfather mistakes him for father.

 If you do not have a happy ending for the young, you had better do some fast talking.

 — Richard Peck